 That would then be the official beginning of the present New York Section (NYS) of the Institute of Electrical and Electronics Engineers (IEEE).

-In 1902 the first local sections of AIEE were authorized with Ithaca, NY, and Chicago being the first.
+In 1902, the first local sections of AIEE were authorized with Ithaca, New York, and Chicago being the first.

 - Basic Sciences Division